alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

-# The Maths of Machine Learning and Nerual Networks
-- Alex Punnen
-- 2019-2020

-## Vectors, Dot Products and  the Perceptron
+# Chapter 1: Vectors, Dot Products and  the Perceptron

+Let's go through some basics first and jump to the first ariticial neuron the Perceptron.

 **Q. Why are inputs and weights modelled as Vectors in Neural Networks ?**